-Resources' 2017 Annual Report, including our Form 10-K and financial statements for the year ended September 30, 2017, is available without charge to any shareholder requesting the same.
-Written requests should be addressed to the attention of Corporate Secretary, RGC Resources, Inc., P.O.
+Resources' 2019 Annual Report, including our Form 10-K and financial statements for the year ended September 30, 2019, is available without charge to any shareholder requesting the same.
+Written requests should be addressed to the attention of Corporate Secretary, P.O.
 Box 13007, Roanoke, Virginia 24030.

-The Annual Report, including our Form 10-K and financial statements, this proxy statement, proxy card, and the charters of the Audit Committee, Compensation Committee, and the Governance and Nominating Committee are on the Company's website at www.rgcresources.com.
+The Annual Report on Form 10-K and financial statements, this proxy statement, proxy card, and the charters of the Audit Committee, Compensation Committee, and the Governance and Nominating Committee are on the Company's website at www.rgcresources.com.